 6. Don’t Be Afraid To Mix and Match

-Mixing and matching outfits is essential to maximizing your packing space.
-Traveling gives you the chance to experiment a little bit with the concept of the uber-chic capsule wardrobe.
+Mixing and matching outfits is crucial to maximizing your packing space.
+Traveling allows you to experiment with the concept of the uber-chic capsule wardrobe.

 If you pack just four shirts and four pants that work equally well with each other, you’ve got 16 unique outfits that you can wear during your trip!
 Think of it as a capsule wardrobe for your travel packing needs.

 You might not want to match the green plaid shirt with the seersucker shorts, of course, so plan accordingly as you pack so that outfits can coordinate for you.
-Our packing tips can’t accommodate for poor judgment.
-If you do end up with a weird ensemble, just remember that you probably won’t ever see any of those fellow travelers ever again.
+Our packing tips can’t accommodate poor judgment.
+If you end up with a weird ensemble, remember that you probably won’t ever see any of those fellow travelers again.

 7. Pack the Tablet

 It’s shabby chic to have every travel book with you for the destinations that you’re visiting, but it’s more efficient to load your tablet up with ebooks instead.
 Yes, we love that book smell, but traveling isn’t the time to indulge in book smells.
-You want efficiency, and this packing list is going to exclude the traditional book.
+You want efficiency, and this packing list will exclude the traditional book.